FrameworkDesign/pinpoint-image/README.md

 - Allows you to add your own pinpoint image (which was wonderfully described above)
 - Edit the outputted field on the frontend

+## License
+Pinpoint image requires a license to be used while on a production site.
+You can purchase one at https://statamic.com/addons/weareframework/pinpoint-image.

+You may use Pinpoint image without a license while developing locally.

 ## How to Install

 You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root: